superstarlifter/doc/docs/getting_started/cleaningdata.md

 ## Cleaning data
-Although StarLifter gives you several options for cleaning data, basic cleaning can be accomplished directly in a collection
+Although StarLifter gives you several options for cleaning data, basic cleaning can be accomplished directly in a collection.

 ### Set a header row
 1. Right click on a row